x-govuk/govuk-design-history-template/app/posts/2020-01-04-what-is-a-design-history.md

 ---
 title: What is a design history?
-description: How a design history can help teams build services by logging decisions and creating a permanent record.
+description: Learn how a design history can help your team log design decisions and create a permanent record of how your service has developed over time.
-date: 2020-01-01
+date: 2020-01-04
 ---

 When designing and building a service, it can be easy to forget why previous decisions were made, even more so as new people join the team and others leave.
 A design history can help by creating a permanent record.